CookieVang7/MachineLearningFinal/README.md

 ![Screenshot from 2022-04-29 13-35-57](https://user-images.githubusercontent.com/60119741/166005668-088a044e-bda2-4a2d-916e-d827c69849e7.png)

+^The top graph is loss and the bottom graph is accuracy^

+We started by randomly using 19500 of the examples as training and then 500 as testing data.
+This yielded the result of approximately 98% accuracy.
+Then we tried using 16000 examples of training and 4000 examples of testing and it yielded the same resault.

+This data set worked really well because of the large data set.
+We found that this one was easy to work with and easy to get good resaults because there is a lot of attribute information about each letter.
+The information also directly corresponds to the category and each category is well represented.
+The pokemon dataset was hard to work with because there was only 800 total samples and each category was vastly different in size.
+So it was fairly common for us to run into the issue that the neural network would always choose the majority category because it could achieve high accuracy in the training model.

 **Attribute Information:**
 1. lettr capital letter (26 values from A to Z)
 2. x-box horizontal position of box (integer)